 Misool easily has more fish than any other location we have ever snorkeled, including the Maldives.

 And that is not to mention the many beautiful nudibranchs we saw, and turtles and eels and octopus and squid and a cuttlefish, and the seahorse on the house reef, and the gorgeous giant clams, night snorkeling with walking sharks, and the many giant manta ray encounters.
 We really could go on and on about how much we saw and experienced.
 We took over 3,000 pictures in nine days, not to mention videos.
-We are currently putting together a Misool snorkeling movie of all the videos we shot.
-Sign up for our monthly newsletter to see that when it is released.

 You Want to Go, Right?
 So What Is the Best Way to Visit Misool?